micheliknechtel/lilaToon/README.md

 **LilaToon** its a tool that I build myself to colorize images automaticaly.

-To do so, I developed a technique to build and modify 2D images illuminated by normal maps resconstructed in interaction time, and based on a data structure that describes the geometrical and topological information of the objects contained in the images.
+To do so, I developed a technique to **build and modify 2D images illuminated by normal maps** resconstructed in interaction time and based on a data structure that describes the geometrical and topological information of the objects contained in the images.

-It is a way to color images that can be done in a totally automated way, requiring little interaction with the user or in a semi-assisted way, where the user can interact by building and modifying 2D images colored by using normal maps rebuilt on interaction time.
+It's a way for coloring images that can be done in a totally **automated** way, requiring little interaction with the user or in a **semi-assisted way**, where the user can interact by building and modifying 2D images colored by using normal maps rebuilt on interaction time.

 ## OS requirements:
 You should run it in Windows and only, I'm using some multi-thread windows functionality.